dandalpiaz/drive-music-player/README.md

 ## TODO

+- album page - centered art (SP)
+- gapless playback
+- now playing display, instead of full seek on mobile
+- better back navigation
 - smaller font size, more weight, more line-height
 - all user to select folder from Drive
     - Drive file picker
     - Store in cookie?
 - remove header? (or do reddit is fun style - hidden on scroll) all mobile menu?
 - album art view - grid with no padding
-- Demo - use public domain music
+- Demo - use public domain music (archive.org)
 - Fetch new data button (clear cache)
 - Fix up sidebar
 - new logo (manifest, favicon, header)